 |SSC CGL Job Profile||SSC CGL Salary Structure||How to Prepare for SSC CGL Descriptive Paper: Precis Writing|

 General Awareness includes questions from current affairs, basic science, and general knowledge.
 Questions are generally centered on India and neighboring countries of the sub-continent.

 |Scientific research includes physics, chemistry, and Biology||-|

-Quantitative Aptitude is the calculative section of Tier 1 of the CGL exam containing arithmetic questions.
+Quantitative Aptitude is the calculative section of Tier I of the SSC CGL exam containing arithmetic questions.
 The mathematics part is asked from CBSE class 10 maths syllabus.